statonlab/tripal_dev_seed/documentation/loading_BLAST.md

 # Loading BLAST Results

 The BLAST loader is handled by the `tripal_analysis_blast` module.
-The BLAST loader can only load data from blast results in the xml format.
+The BLAST loader can only load data from blast results in XML format.

 Locate the BLAST loader from the menu through **Tripal > Data Loaders > Chado BLAST XML Results Loader.**